programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 # Acknowledgements

-A sincere thanks goes to Marco Büchler and Ryan Muther for reviewing this lesson, as well as to our colleagues Marten Düring and David Smith for their constructive feedback on an early version of this tutorial.
+A sincere thanks goes to Marco Bï¿½chler and Ryan Muther for reviewing this lesson, as well as to our colleagues Marten Dï¿½ring and David Smith for their constructive feedback on an early version of this tutorial.
 Additional thanks go to Anna-Maria Sichani for serving as editor.

-The authors warmly thank the newspaper [Le Temps](https://letemps.ch/) — owner of *La Gazette de Lausanne* (GDL) and the *Journal de Genève* (JDG) — and the group [ArcInfo](https://www.arcinfo.ch/) — owner of *L’Impartial* (IMP) and *L’Express* (EXP) —  for accepting to share their data for academic purposes.
+The authors warmly thank the newspaper [Le Temps](https://letemps.ch/) ï¿½ owner of *La Gazette de Lausanne* (GDL) and the *Journal de Genï¿½ve* (JDG) ï¿½ and the group [ArcInfo](https://www.arcinfo.ch/) ï¿½ owner of *Lï¿½Impartial* (IMP) and *Lï¿½Express* (EXP) ï¿½  for accepting to share their data for academic purposes.

-MR gratefully acknowledges the financial support of the Swiss National Science Foundation (SNSF) for the project [*impresso – Media Monitoring of the Past*](https://impresso-project.ch/) under grant number CR-SII5_173719.
-SH's work was supported by the European Union’s Horizon 2020 research and innovation programme under grant 770299 ([NewsEye](https://www.newseye.eu/)).
+MR gratefully acknowledges the financial support of the Swiss National Science Foundation (SNSF) for the project [*impresso ï¿½ Media Monitoring of the Past*](https://impresso-project.ch/) under grant number CR-SII5_173719.
+SH's work was supported by the European Unionï¿½s Horizon 2020 research and innovation programme under grant 770299 ([NewsEye](https://www.newseye.eu/)).
 SH was affiliated with the University of Helsinki and the University of Geneva for most of this work, and is currently funded by the project *Towards Computational Lexical Semantic Change Detection* supported by the Swedish Research Council (20192022; dnr 2018-01184).

 # Bibliography

-1. Greta Franzini, Maria Moritz, Marco Büchler, Marco Passarotti.
+1. Greta Franzini, Maria Moritz, Marco Bï¿½chler, Marco Passarotti.
 Using and evaluating TRACER for an Index fontium computatus of the Summa contra Gentiles of Thomas Aquinas.
 In *Proceedings of the Fifth Italian Conference on Computational Linguistics (CLiC-it 2018)*.
 (2018).
 [Link](http://ceur-ws.org/Vol-2253/paper22.pdf)
 2. David A. Smith, Ryan Cordell, Abby Mullen.
-Computational Methods for Uncovering Reprinted Texts in Antebellum Newspapers. *American Literary History* **27**, E1–E15 Oxford University Press, 2015.
+Computational Methods for Uncovering Reprinted Texts in Antebellum Newspapers. *American Literary History* **27**, E1ï¿½E15 Oxford University Press, 2015.
 [Link](http://dx.doi.org/10.1093/alh/ajv029)
 3. Ryan Cordell.
-Reprinting Circulation, and the Network Author in Antebellum Newspapers. *American Literary History* **27**, 417–445 Oxford University Press (OUP), 2015.
+Reprinting Circulation, and the Network Author in Antebellum Newspapers. *American Literary History* **27**, 417ï¿½445 Oxford University Press (OUP), 2015.
 [Link](http://dx.doi.org/10.1093/alh/ajv028)
 4. Daniel Vogler, Linards Udris, Mark Eisenegger.
-Measuring Media Content Concentration at a Large Scale Using Automated Text Comparisons. *Journalism Studies* **0**, 1–20 Taylor & Francis, 2020.
+Measuring Media Content Concentration at a Large Scale Using Automated Text Comparisons. *Journalism Studies* **0**, 1ï¿½20 Taylor & Francis, 2020.
 [Link](http://dx.doi.org/10.1080/1461670x.2020.1761865)
 5. Lincoln Mullen. textreuse: Detect Text Reuse and Document Similarity.
 (2016).
 [Link](https://github.com/ropensci/textreuse)
-6. Marco Büchler, Philip R. Burns, Martin Müller, Emily Franzini, Greta Franzini.
+6. Marco Bï¿½chler, Philip R. Burns, Martin Mï¿½ller, Emily Franzini, Greta Franzini.
 Towards a Historical Text Re-use Detection.
-221–238 In *Text Mining: From Ontology Learning to Automated Text Processing Applications*.
+221ï¿½238 In *Text Mining: From Ontology Learning to Automated Text Processing Applications*.
 Springer International Publishing, 2014.
 [Link](http://dx.doi.org/10.1007/978-3-319-12655-5_11)
 8. Paul Vierthaler, Meet Gelein.
 A BLAST-based, Language-agnostic Text Reuse Algorithm with a MARKUS Implementation and Sequence Alignment Optimized for Large Chinese Corpora. *Journal of Cultural Analytics* (2019).
 [Link](http://dx.doi.org/10.22148/16.034)
 9. Aleksi Vesanto, Asko Nivala, Heli Rantala, Tapio Salakoski, Hannu Salmi, Filip Ginter.
 Applying BLAST to Text Reuse Detection in Finnish Newspapers and Journals, 1771-1910.
-54–58 In *Proceedings of the NoDaLiDa 2017 Workshop on Processing Historical Language*.
-Linköping University Electronic Press, 2017.
+54ï¿½58 In *Proceedings of the NoDaLiDa 2017 Workshop on Processing Historical Language*.
+Linkï¿½ping University Electronic Press, 2017.
 [Link](https://www.aclweb.org/anthology/W17-0510)
 10. Hannu Salmi, Heli Rantala, Aleksi Vesanto, Filip Ginter.
-The long-term reuse of text in the Finnish press, 1771–1920. **2364**, 394–544 In *CEUR Workshop Proceedings*.
+The long-term reuse of text in the Finnish press, 1771ï¿½1920. **2364**, 394ï¿½544 In *CEUR Workshop Proceedings*.
 (2019).
 11. Axel J Soto, Abidalrahman Mohammad, Andrew Albert, Aminul Islam, Evangelos Milios, Michael Doyle, Rosane Minghim, Maria Cristina de Oliveira.
 Similarity-Based Support for Text Reuse in Technical Writing.
-97–106 In *Proceedings of the 2015 ACM Symposium on Document Engineering*.
+97ï¿½106 In *Proceedings of the 2015 ACM Symposium on Document Engineering*.
 ACM, 2015.
 [Link](http://dx.doi.org/10.1145/2682571.2797068)
 12. Alexandra Schofield, Laure Thompson, David Mimno.
 Quantifying the Effects of Text Duplication on Semantic Models.
-2737–2747 In *Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing*.
+2737ï¿½2747 In *Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing*.
 Association for Computational Linguistics, 2017.
 [Link](http://dx.doi.org/10.18653/v1/D17-1290)
-13. Matteo Romanello, Aurélien Berra, Alexandra Trachsel.
+13. Matteo Romanello, Aurï¿½lien Berra, Alexandra Trachsel.
 Rethinking Text Reuse as Digital Classicists. *Digital Humanities conference*, 2014.
 [Link](http://dharchive.org/paper/DH2014/Panel-106.xml)